scontain-gmbh/nfs-ganesha/src/doc/man/ganesha-core-config.rst

     Size of the NFSv4.1 slot table

 Enforce_UTF8_Validation(bool, default false)
-    Set true to enforce valid UTF-8 for path components and compound tags
+    Set true to enforce valid UTF-8 for path components and compound tags.
+    Updates dynamically when a new configuration is loaded via SIGHUP.

 Max_Client_Ids(uint32, range 0 to UINT32_MAX, default 0)
     Specify a max limit on number of NFS4 ClientIDs supported by the